 This Christmas Wreath Cookies recipe is a perfect recipe to make with the kids for the Christmas Holiday.
-This cookie recipe is pretty easy to make but gets a little messy during assembly thanks to the melted marshmallows.
+This cookie recipe is pretty easy to make but can get a little messy during assembly thanks to the melted marshmallows.

 The only part of this recipe that might not be kid-safe is the marshmallow and cornflake mixture might be a little too hot to handle for little hands.
 The mixture must be handled when hot because as the marshmallows cool they will begin to stiffen up.